bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

 .. _var:

  :index:`[TAG=Console->Command->var] <triple: Console; Command; var>` This command takes a string or quoted string and does variable expansion on it mostly the same way variable expansion is done on the :config:option:`dir/pool/LabelFormat`\  string.
-The difference between the :strong:`var` command and the actual :config:option:`dir/pool/LabelFormat`\  process is that during the var command, no job is running so dummy values are used in place of Job specific variables.
+The difference between the :bcommand:`var` command and the actual :config:option:`dir/pool/LabelFormat`\  process is that during the var command, no job is running so dummy values are used in place of Job specific variables.

 version